DaehwanKimLab/hisat2/MANUAL.markdown

     Values of `+` and `-` indicate the read is mapped to transcripts on sense and anti-sense strands, respectively.
 Spliced alignments need to have this field, which is required in Cufflinks and StringTie.
     We can report this field for the canonical-splice site (GT/AG), but not for non-canonical splice sites.
-    You can direct HISAT not to output such alignments (involving non-canonical splice sites)  using "--pen-noncansplice 1000000".
+    You can direct HISAT2 not to output such alignments (involving non-canonical splice sites)  using "--pen-noncansplice 1000000".

     </td></tr>
-    <tr><td id="hisat-opt-fields-nh">
+    <tr><td id="hisat2-opt-fields-nh">

         NH:i:<N>